 A diamond’s clarity grade is based on the extent to which inclusions affect its quality.
-These blemishes develop during its formation and take many forms.

-Two categories on the scale are SI (slightly included) and VS (very slightly included).
+Two categories on the clarity scale are SI (slightly included) and VS (very slightly included).
 There are two grades within each: SI1, SI2, VS1, and VS2.

 The main difference between SI1 and VS2 diamonds is that SI1 diamonds often have a higher number of inclusions with a greater impact on the gem’s appearance, durability, and brilliance.
 VS2 diamonds typically have smaller inclusions that aren’t visible without magnification, so they sell for a higher price.

-What is an SI1 Diamond?
+What is an SI1 Clarity Diamond?

 SI1 is seventh lowest position in the GIA clarity scale.
 It’s one grade below VS2 and one above SI2.
 So the inclusions are slightly more impactful than the former but less than the latter.